Life doesn’t have to be frustrating,

 - Lack of interest in sex (usually due to depression)

 A simple test to establish if you are suffering from erectile dysfunction is to see if you have an erection in the morning following sleep, this is when testosterone is at its highest.
 If you have an erection at this time it is not a physical issue.
 Similarly, if you can achieve a satisfactory erection for masturbation your problems again are not physical but likely psychological in nature.

 Take control of Erectile Dysfunction now

-The most important thing to do is discuss the situation with your partner and your doctor.
+The most important thing to do is discuss the situation with your partner and your doctor to get the appropriate treatment.
 If you feel uncomfortable discussing this with your GP, PrivateDoc can help by arranging a consultation with a specialist either over the phone or through this website.

 Making lifestyle changes can have a positive impact on erectile dysfunction.
 Stop smoking measures should be considered, dietary changes considered specifically if weight is an issue and alcohol consumption should be limited to no more than 14 units per week.

 For psychological problems you may benefit from counselling or therapy.
-If your problem is physical in nature, then a doctor will be able to perform an examination and prescribe suitable medication.
+If your problem is physical in nature, then a doctor will be able to perform an examination and prescribe suitable treatment through medication.

 Prescription only medication

 The most commonly used drugs for erectile dysfunction are the PDE-5 inhibitors.
 This group of treatments increases the blood flow to the penis allowing the patient achieving an erection and the ability to maintain it.
 The most common drugs in this category are Viagra, Cialis, Levitra and Spedra.
 Some treatments are better suited to patients and during the consultation PrivateDoc will recommend the most appropriate treatment for you.

 |Recommended Starting Strength|